 Assembly Bill 284 proposes significant changes to the process and requirements surrounding the Authorized State Building Program in Wisconsin.
-Notably, it removes the requirement for project enumeration during the design phase, allowing construction projects to proceed without prior enumeration as long as at least 50% of the design phase is completed.
-The bill also mandates the Department of Administration to submit quarterly reports to the Joint Committee on Finance detailing budget increases for projects, and it raises the threshold for selecting architects and engineers from $7,400,000 to $15,000,000.
-Additionally, it introduces a new exception to single prime contracting for projects costing $200,000,000 or more, allowing the Building Commission to waive certain requirements upon request.
+Notably, it removes the requirement for project enumeration during the design phase, allowing construction projects to proceed without prior enumeration, provided that at least 50% of the design phase is completed.
+The bill also mandates the Department of Administration to submit quarterly reports to the Joint Committee on Finance detailing any budget increases approved by the Building Commission and projects that may require additional funding.
+Additionally, the threshold for selecting architects and engineers through a request-for-proposal process is raised from $7,400,000 to $15,000,000, and new provisions are introduced for high-value projects costing $200,000,000 or more, allowing for waivers of certain contracting requirements.

 Furthermore, the bill establishes a timeline for the Claims Board to address specific contract claims, requiring a final determination within six months for claims related to transportation infrastructure or construction projects.
-It also stipulates that state contracts must clarify the responsibilities for utility service connection charges and consumption costs.
-Lastly, the bill includes a transfer of $32,000,000 from the general fund to the building trust fund for fiscal year 2024-25, aiming to enhance the efficiency and accountability of state construction projects.
+It also clarifies utility cost responsibilities in construction contracts and encourages collaboration with energy service companies for sustainability projects.
+A transfer of $32,000,000 from the general fund to the building trust fund is also included in the bill.
+Overall, these changes aim to streamline the building program process, enhance accountability, and promote energy efficiency in state projects.

 Statutes affected: Bill Text: 13.48(4), 13.48, 16.867(2), 16.867, 20.924(1)(a), 20.924